Outsource Bookkeeping

 Your bookkeeping data should live in software you own and can access independently.
 Services that use proprietary platforms (like Bench's in-house software) create lock-in: if you switch providers, you lose easy access to your historical records.

-QuickBooks Online and Xero are the two platforms that Canadian CPAs and accountants work in natively.
+QuickBooks Online and Xero are the two platforms that Canadian accountants and accountants work in natively.
 Your year-end package, tax return preparation, and banking integration all flow through these platforms seamlessly.

 Ask: "Do you work in QuickBooks Online or Xero?
 Who owns the account?"